Improving Deep Regression with Ordinal Entropy: Conclusion

 \section{Conclusion}

-In this paper, we dive deeper into the trend that solves regression-type problems as a classification task by comparing the difference between regression and classification from a mutual information perspective.
-We provide theoretical analysis and show that regression with an MSE loss lags in its ability to learn high-entropy feature representations.
-Based on the findings, we propose ordinal entropy \shihao{regularizer} for regression, which not only keeps an ordinal relationship in feature space like regression but also learns a high-entropy feature representation like classification.
-Experiments on different regression tasks demonstrate that our entropy \shihao{regularizer} can be served as a plug-in component for regression-based methods to further improve the performance.
+In this paper, we dive deeper into the trend of solving regression-type problems as classification tasks by comparing the difference between regression and classification from a mutual information perspective.
+We conduct a theoretical analysis and show that regression with an MSE loss lags in its ability to learn high-entropy feature representations.
+Based on the findings, we propose an ordinal entropy \shihao{regularizer} for regression, which not only keeps an ordinal relationship in feature space like regression, but also learns a high-entropy feature representation like classification.
+Experiments on different regression tasks demonstrate that our entropy \shihao{regularizer} can serve as a plug-in component for regression-based methods to further improve the performance.

+\textbf{Acknowledgement}.
+This research / project is supported by the Ministry of Education, Singapore, under its MOE Academic Research Fund Tier 2 (STEM RIE2025 MOE-T2EP20220-0015).

 \thefigure{\Alph{figure}} \textbf{Appendix}